szstonelee/gointernal/new.md

-# Golang construction and initiation of object
+# Golang construction and initializaion of object

 In other language, like C++, you need the `new` operator to construct object in heap (if not optimized by compiler),